 If you are buying buttons for an event you can help guests and participants identify themselves by using color-coded buttons.
 For instance, if you are throwing a dating party, create buttons in Green, Yellow, and Red.
 Green signifies “Single,” Yellow signifies “It’s Complicated” and Red signifies “In a Relationship.”

-We hope these tips are helpful in creating your buttons.
+We hope these tips are helpful in creating your custom buttons.
 Get started, here.